Recently, I have been reflecting on the relationship between vulnerability and leadership, for two reasons, really:

 If you want to pick out your own favourites, the full article is available here.

 It seems self-evident that there is a strong link between vulnerability and leadership, and one that most of us probably accept at one level.
 If you are going to lead, you are by definition, ‘exposing yourself to the possibility of being attacked or harmed, either physically or emotionally’.

-Might even argue that you can’t really lead unless you are prepared to be vulnerable.
+It could be argued that you can’t really lead unless you are prepared to be vulnerable.

 In Daring Greatly, vulnerability is described as:

 ‘Vulnerability is not knowing victory or defeat, it’s understanding the necessity of both; it’s engaging.
 It’s being all in. ‘

 I love the idea that leadership needs to be present and engaged come what may.